Liam Hemsworth: 2011–present: The Hunger Games series and beyond

 On 4 April 2011, Lionsgate announced Hemsworth to be one of the leads, Gale Hawthorne, in The Hunger Games, which was released in 2012.
 In June 2011, he became attached to war drama Love and Honor which also stars Aimee Teegarden and Teresa Palmer.

 In 2013, Hemsworth appeared in Empire State, with Emma Roberts, and Paranoia, co-starring Harrison Ford, Gary Oldman and Amber Heard.
 He reprised his role, Gale Hawthorne, in three sequels to The Hunger Games, The Hunger Games: Catching Fire, released in November 2013, The Hunger Games: Mockingjay – Part 1, released in November 2014, and The Hunger Games: Mockingjay – Part 2, released in November 2015.

-On 11 June 2012, Los Angeles-based non-profit organization Australians in Film announced that Hemsworth would be honoured at an exclusive benefit dinner on 27 June 2012 in Hollywood.
-Hemsworth attended the invitation only event, held at the Intercontinental Hotel in Century City, with his then fiancée Miley Cyrus.
+In 2012, Hemsworth attended a benefit dinner organised by non-profit organisation Australians in Film with his then fiancée Miley Cyrus.
 It was their first public appearance together as an engaged couple.

 In 2015, Hemsworth portrayed the love interest of Kate Winslet's character in the Australian literary adaptation The Dressmaker, which was filmed in Victoria in the summer of 2014.
 Hemsworth starred in director Roland Emmerich's 2016 film Independence Day: Resurgence.
 In 2019, following a three-year absence, he played a fantasy version of a romantic comedy leading man in the film Isn't It Romantic, and starred in the action crime film Killerman.

 Hemsworth currently appears on the horror TV series, Most Dangerous Game, for Quibi, the short-form streaming platform.
 Hemsworth plays the lead role as a terminally ill man trying to provide for his pregnant wife before he dies.

-In 2022, Hemsworth is set to star in the Netflix film Lonely Planet with Laura Dern.
+In 2022, Hemsworth was set to star in the Netflix film Lonely Planet with Laura Dern.
 In October 2022, Netflix announced that Hemsworth would be replacing Henry Cavill as Geralt of Rivia from the start of Season 4 of The Witcher.

 Personal life

 Hemsworth is the ambassador of the Australian Childhood Foundation.
 Hemsworth talked about his association with the foundation, "I have the best parents you can have.
 They have worked in child protection for twenty years and have only ever given me encouragement and support.
 The world is a scary enough place as it is for children.
 It is important that home should always be a safe place for them."
 When asked if he believed he was a hero to children, Hemsworth said he did not know, but that he would like to be a good role model.

 Hemsworth was vegan and told Men's Fitness in 2015 that he found "no negatives to eating like this.
 I feel nothing but positive, mentally and physically."
 In 2020, following hospitalization for kidney stones, he told Men's Health that he had to "completely rethink what [he] was putting in [his] body."

-After his separation from Cyrus, Hemsworth began a relationship with Australian model, Gabriella Brooks.